Webinar: Why logical layers matter, and how to use them -Watch now

 Company KPI dashboards provide enough information to drive overall strategic decisions without overwhelming users with too much detail.
 For example, a few metrics we include at Mode are spot ARR, annual customers, new customer growth, and monthly user activation rate—our team members can drill down to understand more about each dashboard item, but to make informed decisions for their department they’d need their own KPI dashboard.

-Both data teams and business teams should develop KPI reporting, together.
-Data teams can develop KPI reporting tools and help set guidance with metrics definitions and analysis, while stakeholders incorporate their business knowledge.
+Both data teams and business teams should develop KPI reporting together.
+Data teams can develop the data foundation and help set guidance with metrics definitions and analysis, while stakeholders incorporate their domain expertise.

 ETL tools pipe your data from all of its various data sources to a single warehouse.
 They first extract data, then transform (enriching and normalizing it based on the best practices and the data team’s guardrails) and load it into the warehouse of your choosing.
 Read the 2022 ETL Buyer’s Guide to choose the best ETL tool for your company.